 Sometimes, the condition develops due to an infection of the respiratory tract.
 Then both need treatment to resolve this condition.
-Maybe, it’s a symptom developed due to the presence of an ulcer in the cell of the cornea.
+Maybe, it’s a symptom developed due to an ulcer in the cell of the cornea.

 For perfection in diagnosis, fluorescein has to spread over the eye surface.
 This chemical is orange in color.
-The vet spreads it over the eye surface, and it helps to detect any scratches, the presence of an ulcer, or any foreign particle inside the eyes under blue light.
+So the vet spreads it over the eye surface, and it helps detect any scratches, an ulcer, or any foreign particle inside the eyes under blue light.

 As different individual cause needs a particular treatment procedure, it’s essential to go for a thorough examination before starting the treatment with the vet.

 The dog’s pink eye treatment requires vet consultation.
 Human medicines are not always suited to canines as they may increase or worsen the situation.
-In fact, the medicines could lead to Even immense damage too.
+The medication could lead to Even immense damage too.
 The path of therapy varies due to the reason for conjunctivitis development.

-In the time of allergic reaction, you can do some compressing with cold water with a combination of various eye drops that include steroid in one, antihistamine in another; also anti-inflammation eye drops.
-An artificial eye drop will give an added advantage.
+In times of allergic reaction, you can do some compressing with cold water with various eye drops, including steroid in one, antihistamine in another, and anti-inflammation eye drops.
+Of course, an artificial eye drop will give an added advantage.

 When it occurs due to a virus, eye drops with steroids and artificial tears and compresses with cold water come in handy to cure the condition.

 Bacterial conjunctivitis requires antibiotic eye drop mandatorily.
 Also, compressing with cold water, artificial tears, and eye drops of steroids are good.